-4 If applicable, provide a description of how n/a
+4. If applicable, provide a description of how A variety of data is used to ensure that the most at-risk students are targeted

-teachers, in consultation with parents,
+teachers, in consultation with parents, for Title services.
+This data includes GMAS data, county level benchmark

-administrators, and pupil services personnel,
+administrators, and pupil services personnel, assessments, and classroom common assessments.

 will identify eligible children most in need of

 services in Title I targeted assistance

 schools/programs.
 Please include a

 description of how the school will develop

 and implement multiple (a minimum of 2)

 objective, academic-based performance

 criteria to rank students for service.
 Also

 include a description of the measurable scale

 (point system) that uses the objective criteria

 to rank all students.